drocheam/optrace/README.md

 ## Contributing

 If you encounter any bugs, have feature requests, or want to suggest improvements, please open an issue or pull request.
+More details can be found in the [CONTRIBUTING](./CONTRIBUTING.md) file.

 Documentation on testing, packaging and other technical details is located [here](https://drocheam.github.io/optrace/development/index.html).